chiragraman/InfoGAN/README.md

 ## Dependencies

-This project currently requires the dev version of TensorFlow available on Github: https://github.com/tensorflow/tensorflow.
-As of the release, the latest commit is [79174a](https://github.com/tensorflow/tensorflow/commit/79174afa30046ecdc437b531812f2cb41a32695e).
+Install tensorflow following the instructions from the [tensorflow repository](https://github.com/tensorflow/tensorflow).
+We recommend installing all the dependencies in a separate virtual environment.

-In addition, please `pip install` the following packages:
+In addition, the following packages are required:
 - `prettytensor`
 - `progressbar`
 - `python-dateutil`

+The easiest way to install all dependencies is running the following command:
+`pip install -r requirements.txt`

+The code has been tested with tensorflow version 0.12.1 and prettytensor version 0.6.2, as mentioned in the file `requirements.txt`.

 ## Running in Docker